 Capoeira that came from Bahia

-Came from the land of São Salvador
+From the land of São Salvador

-And tell of my love
+And tell her of my love

-Tell that I am dying of longing
+Say I am dying of longing[1]

 Capoeira called me

-Tell that I am dying of longing
+Say I am dying of longing

 Capoeira called me